First single from new Madonna album released February 3

 The Grammy-winning 53-year-old will headline Sunday's halftime show at the 2012 Super Bowl in Indianapolis in a performance co-created by Cirque Du Soleil.

-More than 160 million TV viewers watched last year's halftime performance, making it the most-watched musical event of the year.
+More than 160 million TV viewers watched last year's halftime performance, making it the most-wtched musical event of the year.